kulak/sqlitemaint/README.md

 # sqlitemaint

-status: stable and thus does not have many updates.
+status: stable and thus does not have many updates; can be used with go modules.

 SQLiteMaint package is a specific SQLite database maintenance algorithm.
 It works well for simple database project schemas as long as changes are combined into a one file per DB version.